Spanish Aviation Safety Agency

-The Spanish Aviation Safety and Security Agency, also known by the acronym AESA (Spanish: Agencia Estatal de Seguridad Aérea), is the civil aviation authority for Spain.
+The Spanish Aviation Safety Agency, also known by the acronym AESA (Spanish: Agencia Estatal de Seguridad Aérea), is the civil aviation authority for Spain.

 The agency is based in Madrid, where it occupies offices on the Paseo de la Castellana.

 History

 The agency was set up in 2008, taking over supervisory duties from the Dirección General de Aviación Civil (DGAC), a division of the Ministry of Transport, Mobility and Urban Agenda, the former Ministry of Public Works and Transport.

 Its 2022 budget was €83.7 million.